marbl/SALSA/README.md

 Ghurye, J., Pop, M., Koren, S., Bickhart, D., & Chin, C. S. (2017).
 Scaffolding of long read assemblies using long range contact information.
 BMC genomics, 18(1), 527.
 [Link](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3879-z)

+For any queries, please either ask on github issue page or send an email to Jay Ghurye (jayg@cs.umd.edu).
 ## How to run the code?

 The new version of SALSA has been designed to consider several use cases depending on the input.
 Some assemblers output assembly graph as well along with the contig sequences.
 We provide options to use different information provided by the assembly to use for the scaffolding.
 Here is the what input options look like